Imagine it is moving day in California.

 One of the rules for the moving companies is that they provide you with a price that they will not exceed, in writing before they arrive at your house.
 If they don’t provide this, they are not following regulations, and would then be allowed to raise the price as high as they want, after seeing what they have to move.

 If you want to avoid potential damage or devastating loss during your move, make sure you carefully validate the legitimacy of your moving company.
 California has clear regulations as defined by the Public Utilities Commission, and it is easy to find out whether companies are up to date on their requirements.
-Simply contacting the PUC could prevent disaster when you decide to move.
+Merely contacting the PUC could prevent disaster when you decide to move.